Below: Arthur M. Lewis' store, located on Mineola Blvd from 1963-1992.

 New Vintage Orchestra performs 1930s and ’40s classics using original arrangements from Benny Goodman, Glenn Miller, and Harry James, and arrangements written by Brian.
 The group also covers tunes of contemporary swing bands, including Cherry Poppin’ Daddies, The Brian Setzer Orchestra and Big Bad Voodoo Daddy.

-He and his wife are currently planning a tribute band to play the music of Gloria Estefan and the Miami Sound Machine, music they’ve been playing at weddings for years.
+Mr. Lewis & his wife also lead a new tribute band thats plays the music of Gloria Estefan and the Miami Sound Machine, music they’ve been playing at weddings for years.

 Performance venues for the orchestra are more difficult to find these days and the popularity of big band music has waned in the wake of a swing music revival in the ’90s.
 New Vintage released a CD several years ago, Standards Aged to Perfection, featuring “And the Angels Sing” and “Sing Sing Sing” among other classics.